 In December 2019, the FASB issued ASU No. 2019-12, Income Taxes (Topic 740): Simplifying the Accounting for Income Taxes, which simplifies the accounting for income taxes by removing a variety of exceptions within the framework of ASC 740.
 These exceptions include the exception to the incremental approach for intra-period tax allocation in the event of a loss from continuing operations and income or a gain from other items (such as other comprehensive income), and the exception to using general methodology for the interim period tax accounting for year-to-date losses that exceed anticipated losses.
-The guidance will be effective for the Company beginning January 1, 2022, and interim periods in fiscal years beginning January 1, 2022, and the adoption did not have a material impact on its consolidated financial statements.
+The guidance became effective for the Company beginning January 1, 2022, and interim periods in fiscal years beginning January 1, 2023.
+Early adoption is permitted.
+The Company adopted this guidance on January 1, 2022, and the adoption did not have a material impact on its consolidated financial statements.